Browse Curriculum

 • AP English

-AP English is a full year, college-level literature course, which is offered to VIth form students who have been recommended by their Vth form English teachers.
-While the course does prepare students for taking the skills-oriented Advanced Placement Examination in English Literature and Composition, its fundamental goal is to help students develop the capacity for independent and original thought by means of comprehensive reading, active discussion, and polished forms of expression.
-The first semester is devoted to a systematic study of British literature from the Elizabethan era to the Romantic era.
-Among the major works covered are Hamlet, The Merchant of Venice, The Tempest, Wuthering Heights, Pride and Prejudice, The Importance of Being Earnest, and Tom Stoppard’s Arcadia.
-We also read shorter pieces – both prose and poetry – by Shakespeare, Donne, Swift, Pope, Blake, Wordsworth, and Keats.
-As the year progresses, students focus on modern world literature, examining such works as Crime and Punishment, The Metamorphosis, and The Stranger, in addition to poems by T.S.
-Eliot and short stories by James Joyce.
+AP English is a yearlong, college-level literature course offered to VIth form students who have been recommended by their Vth form English teachers.
+While the course prepares students for taking the skills-oriented Advanced Placement Examination in English Literature and Composition, its fundamental goal is to help students develop the capacity for independent thought, honest reflection, and intellectual risk-taking, by means of comprehensive reading, engaged discussion, and polished written expression.
+The first semester studies British literature from the Elizabethan era to the Romantic era.
+Among the major works covered are Hamlet, King Lear, Swift’s “A Modest Proposal,” and major poems by Wordsworth, Keats, and Shelley, placed in conversation with modern and contemporary works.
+In the longer second semester, students focus on the Regency and Victorian eras through Pride and Prejudice and The Importance of Being Earnest, before moving on to modern and post-colonial world literature, examining such works as The Metamorphosis, The Stranger, Mrs. Dalloway, Ceremony, as well as essays by Woolf, Achebe, and Thiong’o.
+Admission to AP English is by invitation of the department.
+AP English students may elect to take additional ENGL V/VI courses in either or both semesters.

 • ENG VI: Adv.
 Fiction Workshop (Sem 2)